Cannabis Grow Guide by Royal Queen Seeds

 Step 2: Use the Right Germination Techniques

-Cannabis seeds need four things in order to germinate: moisture, warmth, darkness, and time.
+If you're learning how to germinate weed seeds, keep in mind that they need four essential things: moisture, warmth, darkness, and time.
 To ensure you grow healthy seedlings, germinate your seeds using one of the following techniques.

 Paper towel method